😨 Problem#

 Furthermore, I found that the asyncTarget in _postBackSettings is null but in Chrome that target is the <select> list.

-In Firefox (v85.0) the javascript event initiated is somehow keep propagating to a higher level than the <select> list (probably to the form’s level) and therefore being treated as a form POST instead of an AJAX call.
+<select>list (probably to the form’s level) and therefore being treated as a form POST instead of an AJAX call.

-😀 Solution (Part 2): Adding <asp:AsyncPostBackTrigger> #
+😀 Solution (Part 2): Adding <asp:AsyncPostBackTrigger>#

 I did some research related to the Firefox-specific page reload and seems none of them were talking about the issue I met.
 I tried to study the fundamentals of this PostBack behaviour.